awarzu/Surf/README.md

 Since the repository currently contains only compiled releases, contributions can be made in the following ways:

-* **Feedback** — Report bugs, unexpected behavior, or UI issues in the [Issues section](https://github.com/awarzu/Surf/issues).
+* **Feedback** — Report bugs, unexpected behavior, or UI issues in the [Issues section](https://github.com/awarzu/Surf/issues)
-* **Feature Requests** — Suggest improvements or new features via Issues.
+* **Feature Requests** — Suggest improvements or new features via Issues
-* **Profile Sharing** — Upload and share your custom profile configurations to help others.
+* **Profile Sharing** — Upload and share your custom profile configurations to help others
-* **Testing** — Download releases, test across different systems, and report compatibility or performance issues.
+* **Testing** — Download releases, test across different systems, and report compatibility or performance issues

 Pull requests with code changes are welcome once source files are available.

 ---

-## Changelog & Releases

-See the [Releases tab](https://github.com/awarzu/Surf/releases) on GitHub for packaged builds and release notes.

----

 ## License

-Include your license file (e.g., MIT).
-If you want, I can add a standard `LICENSE` file content here.
+This project is licensed under the terms provided in the [LICENSE](LICENSE) file.